Shapeoko Pro is a high-performance CNC router in the Shapeoko series.

 This is a major difference between the Shapeoko Pro and the Shapeoko 4 since the Shapeoko 4 uses V-wheels for motion.

-Linear rails make the Pro faster and also helps dampen vibrations, particularly during metal machining.
+Linear rails make the Pro faster and also help dampen vibrations, particularly during metal machining.

 The Z-axis of Shapeoko Pro has a lead screw-driven system to move the router up and down.